-1. Injection of KÖSTER 2 IN 1 until the resin is discharged as foam from the adjoining borehole or respectively from the crack.
+1. Injection of KÖSTER 2 IN 1 until the resin is discharged as foam from the adjoining borehole or respectively from the mouth of the crack.

-2. Follow-up injection with KÖSTER 2 IN 1 within approx. 10 to 15 minutes of the preceding injection until counter pressure develops.
+2. Follow-up injection with KÖSTER 2 IN 1 within approx. 10 to 15 minutes of the preceding injection with KÖSTER 2 IN 1 until counter pressure develops.
 The follow-up injection has to be carried out within the pot life of the ready mixed material.